Assassination of John the Fearless: The assassination

 Assassination of John the Fearless, on the Bridge of Montereau in 1419, detail of a 1470s miniature.

 On 10 September 1419, the Dauphin and John the Fearless, with their men-at-arms, arrived on the two banks of the Seine, on either side of the bridge of Montereau.
-John the Fearless was informed that his life was in danger, and his entourage increased its watch in order to protect the duke.
+John the Fearless was informed that his life was in danger, and his entourage increased its watch in order to protect the Duke.
 The same was done for the Dauphin.
 In the middle of the bridge, carpenters had put up two barriers with a door on each side, creating an enclosure for the meeting.
 It had been agreed that the two rivals would enter the enclosure, each with an escort of ten people, and that the doors would be closed during the meeting.
 Each of the ten men had taken an oath.
 Despite the arrangements that had been made, the Duke of Burgundy had second thoughts about the meeting.

 The atmosphere was tense.
 The Duke knelt with respect before the Dauphin, who feigned indifference.
 Rising, John looked for support by putting his hand on the hilt of his sword.

 "You put your hand on your épée in the presence of His Highness the Dauphin?" one of the Dauphin's companions, Lord Robert of Loire, asked him.
-Tanneguy du Châtel did not wait for this pretext to deliver an axe blow to the Duke's face, crying "Kill, kill!"
+Tanneguy III du Châtel did not wait for this pretext to deliver an axe blow to the Duke's face, crying "Kill, kill!"
 There was then a scramble, according to a narrative given afterwards by Jean Séguinat, the Duke's secretary, to the commission of inquiry appointed by the Burgundians.
 Men-at-arms rushed into the enclosure through the door on the Dauphin's side, which had been kept open.
 The Duke was stabbed repeatedly, while the Dauphin, at a distance, remained impassive.
-Only three of the Duke bodyguard had time to react; Archambaud de Foix, Lord of Navailles was killed trying to defend the Duke.
+Only three of the Duke's bodyguard had time to react; Archambaud de Foix, Lord of Navailles was killed trying to defend the Duke.